NBISweden/sda-cli/README.md

   `<prefix>` as a directory boundary (a trailing `/` is added if missing).
   On v1 the `<prefix>` argument is ignored together with `--dataset`; use `list <prefix>` for flat prefix matching on the S3 path instead.
-- `download --recursive` filters files server-side by path prefix, instead of listing all files and filtering client-side.
+- `download --recursive` filters files server-side by path prefix on v2, instead of listing all files and filtering client-side.
 - `download` requires `--pubkey`; on v1 it is optional.
 - Server errors are structured (RFC 9457 Problem Details), and the CLI